 While many pornstars are bigger than average, penis sizes are often scaled.
 The camera crew knows how to work their magic out of angles and lighting.

-Apparently, the rule of thumb21 for beefed-up penis sizes is:
+Apparently, the rule of thumb for beefed-up penis sizes is:

 Can You Change Your Penis Size?